harshit-paneri/HacktoberFest_2022/README.md

-# Hello 👋🏻, This repo is not participating in Hacktoberfest, This is only for Demo or learning purpose.
+# Hello 👋🏻, This repo is not participating in Hacktoberfest, This is only for Demo or learning purposes.

 <img src="image/Hfest.png">

-# Hacktober Fest 2022
+# Hacktober Fest 2023
-👋🏻 If you're new to Git and GitHub or are looking to get started with open source development, this repository is for you!
+👋🏻 If you're new to Git and GitHub or are looking to get started with open-source development, this repository is for you!
 I want to help you learn about these technologies and participate in Hacktoberfest, so I've collected some resources to get you started.

-By chance if you haven't registered for HacktoberFest, register here **[Hacktober Fest 2022](https://hacktoberfest.com/)**.
+By chance if you haven't registered for HacktoberFest, register here **[HacktoberFest 2023](https://hacktoberfest.com/)**.

 > ⭐ **Star this repository** to not lose it!